wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-software.rst

 .. image:: images/control-system-software/glass.png

 :ref:`Glass <docs/software/wpilib-tools/glass/index:Glass>` is a Dashboard focused on being a programmer's tool for debugging.
-The primary advantage is the field view and pose visualization and advanced signal plotting tools.
+The primary advantages are the field view, pose visualization and advanced signal plotting tools.

 LiveWindow
 ----------